 “Smiley Face” (2007)

-Why it’s worthy: In addition to director Gregg Araki’s light, snappy tone, Faris delivers a deceptively casual performance as Jane, the stoner we can all simultaneously laugh and cringe at even as we relate to her absurd confusion.
-The cast of ringers and surprise cameos never outshines Faris — the rare female lead in a comedy that isn’t based around romance or gender.
-This film may also be the one that best captures the actual experience of being crushingly high.
+Why it’s worthy: In addition to director Gregg Araki’s light, snappy tone, Faris delivers a deceptively casual performance as Jane, the stoner we can all simultaneously laugh and cringe at even as we relate to her absurdist confusion.
+The cast of ringers and surprise cameos never outshines Faris — the rare female lead in a 2000s-era comedy that isn’t based around romance or gender.
+This film may also be the one that best captures the actual experience of being crushingly, debilitatingly high.

 “Harold and Kumar Go to White Castle” (2004)

-Premise: Harold (John Cho) and Kumar (Kal Penn) decide one stoned evening to head to White Castle to satisfy their munchies.
-The trip quickly goes off the rails as they run into a surprise surgery, sexual propositioning, Neil Patrick Harris, cops, a cheetah and — naturally — plenty of weed.
+Premise: Harold (John Cho) and Kumar (Kal Penn) decide one stoned evening to head to the mini-burger palace of White Castle to satisfy their munchies.
+The trip quickly goes off the rails as they run into a surprise surgical session, sexual propositioning, Neil Patrick Harris, cops, a cheetah and — naturally — plenty of weed.